victorhuangwq/ai-sus-watcher/README.md

 - `"What venue or schedule updates happened?"`
 - `"Give me bullet points of what changed"`

+## Troubleshooting

+**No notifications appearing?**

+- Try the "Test now" button - it should always show a notification
+- Ensure that notifications are not blocked for your browser (that's what happened to me!)
+(Settings > Notifications on Mac OS X or System > Notifications on Windows)
+- Check the service worker console in `chrome://extensions/` for errors

+**Extension not loading?**
+- Make sure you built it first: `npm run build`
+- Check that Developer mode is enabled in `chrome://extensions/`

+**Monitoring stops unexpectedly?**
+- Extension automatically stops when target tab is closed (this is intentional)
+- Click extension icon to reopen target page and resume monitoring

+**LLM not working?**
+- **OpenAI/Gemini**: Verify API key is correct and has credit/quota
+- **Chrome AI**: Enable `chrome://flags/#prompt-api-for-gemini-nano` and download model
+- Try switching to "No LLM" mode to see raw diffs first
+- Check service worker console for detailed LLM error messages

 ## Development & Testing

 ### Building the Extension